Open Job Protocol

 |---|---|

-| Agent-ready | requirements split into must_have and nice_to_have — agents filter on hard constraints, rank on soft ones. |
+| Agent-ready | must_have and nice_to_have are structured objects agents can filter and rank on — not prose to be parsed. |

 | Vendor-neutral | MIT licensed.
 No required registry, platform, or ATS. |

-| Interoperable | Mappable to schema.org/JobPosting, Google for Jobs, LinkedIn Job Posting API, and HR-XML. |
+| Interoperable | Mappable to schema.org/JobPosting, Google for Jobs, LinkedIn Job Posting API, and HR-XML.
+Full v0.1 migration guide included. |

 Quick start